Bureau of Land Management, Interior.

-A parcel of public land totaling 1.62 acres in Blaine County, Idaho, has been found suitable for direct sale under the provisions of the Federal Land Policy Management Act of 1976 (FLPMA), at no less than the appraised fair market value.
+A parcel of public land totaling 40 acres in Lincoln County, Idaho, is being considered for direct sale, under the provisions of the Federal Land Policy Management Act of 1976 (FLPMA), at no less than the appraised fair market value.

 Address all comments concerning this Notice to Tara Hagen, Realty Specialist, Bureau of Land Management (BLM), Shoshone Field Office, 400 West F Street, Shoshone, Idaho 83352.Start Further Info

 Tara Hagen, Realty Specialist, at the above address or phone at (208) 732-7205.End Further Info End Preamble Start Supplemental Information

 The following described public land in Lincoln County, Idaho, is being considered for sale under the authority of Sections 203 and 209 of the Federal Land Policy and Management Act of 1976 (90 Stat.
 2750 43 U.S.C.
 1713):

 The area described contains 40 acres in Lincoln County.